mtw-programmer/ethereum-hello-world/README.md

 # ethereum-todo-list
-Hello world application using ethereum smart contracts.
+To do list application using ethereum smart contracts.